RES 500 Online - Research Strategies

 An initial announcement regarding the status of the campus and cancellation of classes is made at 6:00 AM and covers all classes beginning before 1:00PM.
 A second announcement is made at 11:00AM that covers all classes which begin between 1:00PM and 5:00PM.
 A third announcement is made at 3:00PM and covers those classes which begin after 5:00PM.

-Students need to adhere to Turabian Notes (Bibliography) format except for in counselling and CanIL courses, for which APA format is used.
+Students need to adhere to Turabian Notes (Bibliography) format except for in counselling courses, for which APA format is used and for CanIL courses.

 For free online programs that will enable you to create properly formatted bibliography citations, go to http://www.calvin.edu/library/knightcite/ ("Chicago stands for "Turabian") or http://www.sourceaid.com/citationbuilder/

-CANIL students can locate this on the CANIL intranet, under the "student" side.
-A hard copy is given to incoming students in the fall.
+CANIL students can locate this on the CANIL intranet, under the “student” side.
+CanIL students can locate this on the CanIL intranet, under the “student” side.

 Please check with your professor to see which one he/she recommends you use!!

 Course evaluations are an important aspect of improving teaching outcomes and for students and faculty professional development.
 Therefore, completion of course evaluations are considered a course expectation.
 Professors will schedule time to fill out the online course evaluation (20-30 minutes) during their last scheduled class of the semester, for students to complete on their personal laptop or a collegium computer.
 Students who are absent or otherwise unable to complete the online course evaluation in the last class, will be expected to make every effort to do so by the last day of exams.
 Information about how to access online evaluation forms will be provided to the faculty and students prior to the last week of classes by the ACTS Administration.